Golf Tutorials

 • Mats vs. Grass: If you have the option, always choose a grass bay.
 It gives you realistic feedback on your iron shots - a "fat" shot on grass will be a chunk, while a mat can often hide that mistake by letting the club bounce into the ball.

-• _Don't just swing_ Practice with purpose.
+• Don't just swing: Practice with purpose.
 Instead of mindlessly blasting balls, pretend you're on the course.
 Hit a driver, then an 8-iron, then a wedge.
 This mimics the rhythm of a real round and makes your practice far more effective.

 • Focus on a Feel: Don't try to fix five things at once.
 Pick one thought for your session, like "rotate my hips" or "keep my arms relaxed."
 Devote your entire bucket to ingraining that single feeling.